wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Read_Data_1-0.md

 # Read data

-The REST APIs provide programmatic access to read and write data to and from SDS.
-The APIs used to read streams data are described in the following sections.
-The results returned are affected by types, stream views, filter expressions, and table format.
+The REST APIs provide programmatic access to read stream data from SDS.
+The results returned by the APIs are affected by types, stream views, filter expressions, and table format.

 ## Single stream reads